-In the analysis of another client’s AdWords account that was spending $50k/month, Disruptive Advertising found that 98.9% of their focus keywords had a conversion below 1%.
+In the analysis of another client’s PPC account that was spending $50k/month, Disruptive Advertising found that 98.9% of their focus keywords had a conversion below 1%.

 The client wanted to increase their market share.

-So, after finding that 14% of the client’s ad spend is producing 62% of their conversions…
+So, after finding that 14% of the client’s PPC ad spend is producing 62% of their conversions…

 By the end of the month, the client’s sales rose 52%.
 In 6 months, sales tripled.
 And, they were also spending 25% less.

-2. Your ad copy stinks and doesn’t maintain scent with your landing page
+2. Your ad copy stinks and doesn’t maintain scent with your landing pages

 Your compelling USP should be incorporated in those 25 characters – the headline.

-If a user searches for “help get rid of acne,” then I doubt if the first ad below titled “Dealing with Acne?” would appeal to him.
-Why else would the user search for the query in the first place?
+If a user enters the search query, “help get rid of acne,” then I doubt if the first search ad below titled “Dealing with Acne?” would appeal to him.
+Why else would the user hunt for the search query in the first place?

 Do not oversell the benefits of your product, just to get more clicks.

 If you promise a ‘free invoice software’ in your ad and then…